JBenPiel/resume/README.md

 ## With Docker:

-1. After creating a yaml file for you resume you can build and run it as a web service by running `docker-compose up --build-arg RESUME=<your_resume.yaml>`.
+1. After creating a yaml file for you resume you can build and run it as a web service by running `docker compose up --build-arg RESUME=<your_resume.yaml>`.
 2. Navigate to `localhost:8080` and view your resume.

 ### On ECS Fargate: